 The way this is possible is through community and trust.
 Consider if you had folks staying in your home, what would you want to know about them?
 Imagine that you are staying at your friend's house, how would you care for it?
 Consider the real costs of a 14 room luxury home and you will realize that this is more than a financial transaction.
 This is a community of sharing people, which brings amazing benefits to all.
 Welcome! :)

 More details later, or just ask!

 Off street parking.
 The entire property will be available for your use except for host areas of two rooms, and two storage closets.
-What is open to guests is front porch, entry, living room, dining room, kitchen booth nook, kitchen, theater room, mud room with standing desk area, 2 bathrooms, laundry room, outside room, 1-2 bedrooms, yoga/studio space, driveway, front/back yards and bike storage in garage.
+What is open to guests is front porch, entry, living room, dining room, kitchen booth nook, kitchen, mud room with standing desk area, 1-2.5 bathrooms, outside room, 1-5 bedrooms, (depends on bedroom rental- yoga/art studio and/or theater room), driveway, front/back yards and bike storage in garage.